harshapenikalapati7936l/angularInterview/README.md

 @Injectable({
 provideIn: 'root'
 })
 when we provideIn root then you can directly use in any component.
-If you
+If you want to use for module or componnet specific then declare in providers array